How to Introduce Holistic Entrepreneurial Education in 4 Simple Steps

 Misconceptions about Entrepreneurial Education

-It’s important to be aware of the misconceptions about entrepreneurial education as it is very easy to mistake the approach for what it is not and take it all wrong.
+It’s important to be aware of the misconceptions about entrepreneurial education as it is very easy to mistake the approach for what it is not and then take it all wrong.
 Following the wrong path might negatively affect your teaching, parenting, learning facilitation and bring undesirable effects for your students and children.

-What is an Entrepreneurial Education?
+What is Entrepreneurial Education?

 There a few fundamental attitudes that characterise the approach and the most important ones definitely are: